valentinradu/valentinradu.github.io/_posts/2015-11-11-error-handling-strategies-in-swift-part-2.md

 ```

 3. **Prefer a functional approach, use composition, whenever possible.** It won't take long before you will fail to bubble up your errors because some framework function that doesn't throw sits between you and the topmost level.
-In order to solve this, compose your functions into a non-throwing function that does the handling along the way.
+In order to solve this, compose your functions do the handling along the way.
 If this doesn't make sense right away, don't worry, you will find it all explained better below.
+Don't forget to check out this post on the `|>>` operator.

 ```swift
 //We get a specific url from our factory